Freedom camping is when you camp on public land or using a campsite specifically designed for freedom campers.

 Some freedom camping locations are truly free, in that they don’t cost anything.
 Others charge a fee, albeit usually a small one, but you are not restricted in the way you would be in a family holiday camp or RV park.
-Instead, you can park in out-of-the-way locations because you don’t need to be hooked up to an electrical or water connection (but more on that below).
-You see more of nature and can come and go with ease, covering lots of ground without having to spend hours “decamping”.

 Whilst freedom camping NZ sounds very… well, free, there are a few rules to follow, so that everyone has an enjoyable experience and you don’t wind up paying fines for camping how and where you shouldn’t.
 It’s worth noting that fines for violating camping rules can be quite steep.
 You don’t want to run afoul of the law or ruin freedom camping for others by flouting the rules.

 Here are 5 rules to follow when freedom camping:

 Starting off with number one – hiring a self-contained vehicle.
 Thankfully, in New Zealand it’s pretty straightforward, but it means that you’ll be able to camp on Department of Conservation (DOC) land and district council land.

 To preserve New Zealand’s natural beauty, be sure to use designated rubbish bins or take any trash with you – always pack up what you brought with you.

 3. Use recycling facilities

 Protect the environment by using recycling facilities, and remain conscious of whether you’re placing your rubbish into the correct bins.

 This goes without saying – do not use nature as your personal restroom!